 The 2022 Mechanical Street Cleaning program will run from Monday, April 4 through Wednesday, November 30.

-The Department of Streets has posted signs to alert motorists to move their vehicles during cleaning times in six of the 14 pilot areas.
+The Department of Streets has posted signs to alert motorists to move their vehicles during cleaning times in nine of the 14 pilot areas.
 Mechanical Street Cleaning no-parking rules will be enforced in these areas:

 - North Central